greenbone/docs/src/common/introduction.rst

 * The `Linux File System Hierarchy <https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard>`_
 * Running services via *systemd*

-Additionally, a basic knowledge about the :doc:`GVM architecture <../architecture>` is required to follow this guide.
+Additionally, a basic knowledge about the :doc:`architecture <../architecture>` of the Greenbone Community Edition is required to follow this guide.

 .. note::